 Now that the plan has been adopted, staff will collaborate with community stakeholders to develop tools and strategies to implement the plan’s policies.
 The plan will be reviewed and updated as Wake County continues to grow and change.

-The complete plan is available at planwake.org.
+The complete plan is available on the PLANWake page.